Contact

 Why do we promote the formation of priests?

-Without priests there is no Eucharist.
-As Christians we have a duty to support priests.
-In a special way, by preventing them from being lost. vocations for lack of financial means.
+Without priests there are no sacraments, no Eucharist.
+As Christians we have the duty to support the formation of priests.
+In a special way, preventing them from being lost due to lack of financial means.

-The Centro Academico Romano Foundation, CARF, was founded in 1989 and since then has acted as a link between thousands of generous souls who are willing to contribute financially with study grants and scholarships so that priests and seminarians from all over the world can receive a solid theological, human and spiritual preparation.
+The CARF Foundation was founded on February 14, 1989, and since then has acted as a link between thousands of generous souls who contribute financially to the financing of study grants and scholarships so that priests and seminarians from all over the world can receive a solid theological, human and spiritual preparation.

-More than 800 bishops from the five continents apply annually for places in the different faculties of Pamplona and Rome, and study grants for their candidates.
+More than 800 bishops from the five continents apply each year for places and grants for their candidates in the different faculties of Pamplona and Rome.

-Each academic year we assist with direct and indirect scholarships to approximately:
+Each course we help the formation of priests with the financing of direct and indirect scholarships of approximately:

 - 400 seminarians.